 Matt Di Salvo

-Sun is out now on Matador Records.
-For more info, or to buy the record, visit her website.
+Sun is released on 3rd September 2012 by Matador Records.
+For further information or to order the album visit Cat Power’s website.

 Watch the video for Ruin here: